fermi-ad/grpc-name-service/README.md

 ## Features

 This prototype does the following:
-- Hosts component information about the control system devices (see [data model design document](docs/nameserver-data-schema-design.pptx) for more detail), including nodes, locations, alarm and access control properties, etc...
+- Hosts component information about the control system devices, including nodes, locations, alarm and access control properties, etc...
 - Uses secure gRPC as the protocol for service-to-service communication
 - Uses PostgreSQL for storage
 - Uses OpenID Connect Role-based Access Control for authentication and authorization that can be integrated with Keycloak